caocmai/Drinking-Fountains-API/docs/README.md

 ### To Log Out

-After siging up to login send a `POST` request to the URL `localhost:4040/user/logout` and you will be logged out.
+To logout after logging in send a `POST` request to the URL `localhost:4040/user/logout` and you will be logged out.

 ## Making Requests